site-59/oh-gee/readme.md

 ## License

 The Oh-Gee Theme is licensed the under the GPL license as is Wordpress itself.
-You can find a copy of the license text at ([Codex](http://codex.wordpress.org/GPL)).
+You can find a copy of the license text at the [Codex](http://codex.wordpress.org/GPL).
 Parts of the theme like js scripts, fonts, images, logos, plugins may be subjected to a different user license.

 ![Tax icon](http://futuremedia.gr/images/git/tax-icon.png)